 The Historical GIS Lab

 The Community-Engaged History Collaboratorium brings students and faculty into partnerships with community groups so that local histories that might otherwise be eclipsed can be heard.
 The Collaboratorium provides graduate students with paid summer internships researching and overseeing projects designed to meet both community and academic goals.
-Opportunities for community engaged research are also available through the History of Medicine’s Canada Research Chair in collaboration with the Eugenics archive and History of Madness project.
+Opportunities for community-engaged research are also available through the Canada Research Chair in the History of Medicine.